sunnysidedenver/regis_msds_practicum2/README.md

 A random forest classifier was chosen given its simplicity and typically superior performance other machine learning algorithms, like descision trees and linear regressions.

-The model was run twice.
+The classifier was run twice.
 The first time it was run with the predictand being the number of fires.
 This yielded a low accuracy.
 So, in order to improve the model output I binned the number of fires into 4 numerical categories.
 Rerunning the model this way returned an accuracy of 50% but looking at features of importance still failed to outmatch random number generation.
 In other words, the model was really good at guessing (since there were only 4 choices now) but overall still had very low skill.

 ![Model results](https://github.com/sunnysidedenver/regis_msds_practicum2/blob/main/model_plot4.PNG)